Executive D-Day Tours / R.C.S. 521 534 040

 General of the Armies John J.Pershing

-The American Battle Monuments Commission operates and maintains this permanent WW2 Cemetery and Memorial here in Normandy where t
+The American Battle Monuments Commission operates and maintains this permanent WWII cemetery and memorial here in Normandy where the United States of America has been given a perpetual concession over this land.

 Among the burials at the cemetery are the recipients of 3 Medals of Honor :